Kurento/doc-kurento-readthedocs/source/mastering/kurento_API.rst

    :alt:    Media Pipeline Example

-   *Example of a Media Pipeline implementing an interactive multimedia application receiving media from a WebRtcEndpoint, overlaying and image on the detected faces and sending back the resulting stream*
+   *Example of a Media Pipeline implementing an interactive multimedia application receiving media from a WebRtcEndpoint, overlaying an image on the detected faces and sending back the resulting stream*

 Kurento API is an object oriented API.
 That is, there are classes that can be